Stage II Melanoma

 Patients with stage II melanoma have cancer that is 1 to 2 millimeters with ulceration or greater than 2 mm with or without ulceration.
 Stage II melanoma has spread to the lower part of the inner layer of skin (dermis), but not into the tissue below the dermis or into nearby lymph nodes.
 Ulceration refers to the microscopic presence of continuous epidermis in the tissue overlying the melanoma and is an important prognostic factor for stage II melanoma.
+The following is a general overview of the diagnosis and treatment of melanoma.
+Each person with melanoma is different, and the specific characteristics of your condition will determine how it is managed.
+The information on this Web site is intended to help educate you about treatment options and to facilitate a shared decision-making process with your treating physician.

 The following is a general overview of treatment for stage II melanoma.
 Multi-modality treatment, which utilizes two or more treatment techniques, is increasingly recognized as an important approach for improving a patient’s chance of cure or prolonging survival.
 In some cases, participation in a clinical trial utilizing new, innovative therapies may provide the most promising treatment.
 Circumstances unique to each patient’s situation may influence how these general treatment principles are applied.
 The potential benefits of multi-modality care, participation in a clinical trial, or standard treatment must be carefully balanced with the potential risks.
 The information on this website is intended to help educate patients about their treatment options and to facilitate a mutual or shared decision-making process with their treating cancer physician.